 Explanatory and financial memorandum

-1. This Explanatory and Financial Memorandum has been prepared by the Department for Social Development in order to assist the reader of the Bill and to help inform debate on it.
+1. This Explanatory and Financial Memorandum has been prepared by the Department for Communities (“the Department”) in order to assist the reader of the Bill and to help inform debate on it.
 It does not form part of the Bill and has not been endorsed by the Assembly.

 2. The Memorandum needs to be read in conjunction with the Bill.
-It is not, and is not meant to be, a comprehensive description of the Bill.
-So where a clause or part of a clause or schedule does not seem to require an explanation or comment, none is given.
+It is not, and neither is it meant to be, a comprehensive description of the Bill.
+Where a clause or part of a clause does not seem to require an explanation or comment, none is given.

 BACKGROUND AND POLICY OBJECTIVES

 3. In February 2020 the Court of Appeal dismissed the Appeal by the Charity Commission for Northern Ireland (the Commission) against Madam Justice McBride’s High Court Judgment of May 2019, which found that the Charity Commissioners were the body corporate, “the Commission”, and that they do not have implied or express power to delegate their functions to staff acting alone.
 The Judgment rendered decisions taken by Commission staff unlawful where the staff member’s authority to take the decision depended on the Commission having delegated a statutory power or duty.

 4. The Bill will amend the Charities Act (Northern Ireland) 2008 (the Act) with retrospective effect to render lawful previous decisions taken by Commission staff in reliance on unlawful delegation in cases where doing so is consistent with rights under the European Convention on Human Rights (ECHR) and the decision is not unlawful on other grounds.
 It will provide a power of delegation to Commission staff going forward provided the functions to be delegated are set out in a Scheme of Delegation approved by the Department, but will stipulate that certain functions can never be delegated to staff.